thalesgreco/MyBlockchain/README.md

 Find Block: Search blocks by index or hash.
 Show BlockChain: List all blocks in the blockchain.
 BlockChain Validation: Validate the integrity of the blockchain.
+BlockChain API: Run a HTTP Server to access and insert blocks via API.
 Exit: Save the blockchain and exit the program.